 Exceptional career prospects

-Located in the Soutar Career Centre, Career Management at Desautels is dedicated to helping students develop their skills and explore career paths that enable them to ultimately achieve their career goals.
-Innovative programs, workshops and speaker series coupled with an integrated learning approach prepare our students and give them the skills to make an impact in their careers throughout their lifetime.
+Located in the Soutar Career Centre, Career Management at McGill Desautels is dedicated to helping students develop their skills and explore career paths that enable them to ultimately achieve their career goals.

-See our latest employment statistics to learn why employers recognize the quality of a Desautels graduate.
+See our latest employment statistics to learn why employers recognize the quality of a McGill Desautels graduate.

 At the forefront of research